madityarafip/My-Machine-Learning/ML-Zoomcamp/Midterm-Project-Week-7/README.md

 9. Run the [`test_local.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Midterm-Project-Week-7/Mid-Project-Codes/test_local.py) in another terminal (need to open new terminal from project folder) using this command:
    `pipenv run python test_local.py`
 10. Fill the form of potential client data
-11. Wait the probability prediction process
+11. Wait for the probability prediction process
 12. And congratulation!
 You can get the subsription probability for the potential client and get the suggestion from system whether we need to send email offer or not (For this project I give condition to send email when the probability is >= 70%)

 For step 7 - 10 you can see the process in this video below ⬇️